Is peanut butter keto gives us something to consider because of all the chemicals that food companies insist on adding to our nosh.

 Unsweetened peanut butter without jelly on a slice of unrefined wholegrain artisan bread would certainly be considered an excellent keto food.

-However there are two distinct groups of keto practitioners; those who eschew all carbs and a distinct party who look only upon refined starches as the devil.
+However there are two distinct groups of keto practitioners; those who eschew all carbs and a distinct party who look only upon refined starches as the real devils.

 To the former all starches must be vigorously reduced.
 The latter would encourage butternut, legumes and whole grains for their proven health benefits; unsweetened peanut butter would qualify for both groups.